Arizona Public Service Company

 Ties to the American Legislative Exchange Council

 Arizona Public Service Company has previously been a corporate funder of the American Legislative Exchange Council (ALEC).
-It announced it would end its ALEC membership April 12, 2012 See Corporations Who Have Cut Ties to ALEC for more.
+It announced it would end its ALEC membership April 12, 2012, then rejoined ALEC in November 2012, paying "$7,000 in membership fees and an additional $3,000 to have a seat on ALEC’s Energy, Environment and Agriculture Task Force," according to the Arizona Capitol Times.
+See Corporations Who Have Cut Ties to ALEC for more.

 ALEC is a corporate bill mill.
 It is not just a lobby or a front group; it is much more powerful than that.
 Through ALEC, corporations hand state legislators their wishlists to benefit their bottom line.
 Corporations fund almost all of ALEC's operations.
 They pay for a seat on ALEC task forces where corporate lobbyists and special interest reps vote with elected officials to approve “model” bills.
 Learn more at the Center for Media and Democracy's ALECexposed.org, and check out breaking news on our PRWatch.org site.